 About Cawthorn Roman Camps

-The Cawthorn Roman Camps are the remains of a Roman military enclosure situated in the south of the North York Moors.
+The Cawthorn Roman Camps are the remains of a Roman military enclosure situated in the North York Moors.
 Today their well-preserved earthworks provide a look into some of the Roman Empire’s northernmost exploits.

 Today, little remains of the site apart from the earthworks which were constructed at the perimeter of the camps and are particularly well-preserved.
 Their pronounced banks and ditches provide an intriguing look into the Romans’ activity in Yorkshire, and the ingenuity they brought with them.

 Situated atop a stunning vantage point overlooking the central moorlands of the North York Moors, the Roman remains also afford visitors a picturesque walk with fabulous views.

 Cawthorn Roman Camps is located near Pickering in the North York Moors, and can be accessed by exiting the A170 north towards Cawthorn.
 There is a car park at the site, from which a 1-mile circular walk is marked from the information panel, following signposts marked with a Roman soldier.
 The 173 bus service runs to the Home Farm stop, a 2 mile walk to the site, while the nearest train station is Pickering, a 5 mile walk or taxi ride to the site.